maxthunberg/Agrowth/wp-content/plugins/really-simple-ssl/readme.txt

 * Fixed some bugs in deactivation and activation of multisite

 = 2.3.0 =
-* Given more control over activation process by explicity asking to enable SSL.
+* Gave more control over activation process by explicitly asking to enable SSL.
 * Added a notice if .htaccess is not writable

 = 2.2.20 =